tudelft3d/cityjson-versioning-prototype/README.md

 ## TODO

 - Add support for geometry-templates, textures and materials\
-- Offer a help per commandcj
+- Offer a help per command
 - Add option to append objects except for just replacing current ones?